GrapesJS/grapesjs/docs/modules/Assets.md

 ## Configuration

-To change default configurations you'll have to pass `assetManager` property with the main configuration object
+To change default configurations you'd need to pass the `assetManager` property with the main configuration object

 ```js
 const editor = grapesjs.init({